Serviceberry

 What other native trees have flowers?

-There are SO MANY amazing native, flowering trees that will put gardens in your skies.
+There are SO MANY unique native flowering trees that will put gardens in your skies.
 Unlike non-native flowering trees, the native trees of North America require minimal effort to thrive.
-Our guide to native dogwoods and magnolias gives a good overview of some favorites.
-Other beauties to consider include:

 #image_title